-Attachment P - Personally Identifiable Information for County Contractors, Sub Contractors, Vendors and Agents
+Attachment P-Personally Identifiable Information

-2. Services to be performed by Contractor
+2. Services to be Performed by Contractor

-In consideration of the payments set forth in this Agreement and in Exhibit B, Contractor shall perform services for County in accordance with the terms, conditions, and specifications set forth in this Agreement and in Exhibit A.
+In consideration of the payments set forth in this Agreement and in Exhibit B, Contractor shall perform services for County in accordance with the terms, conditions, and specifications set forth in this Agreement and in Exhibits A and C.